 7. Replace your mattress.
 If your bed is more than 8 years old or if you notice significant signs of wear it might be time to go.
 These include body impressions, sagging, hammocking, and changes in firmness that affect comfort.
 Very minimal sagging is associated with decreased sleep quality and discomfort.

 8. Keep support in mind during the day.
 As you work during the day, take regular breaks to stretch and walk around.
 Monitor yourself to make sure you’re sitting with good posture, and try not to stand in non-ergonomic positions too long.
 A lot of back discomfort is occupation related, so checking with a doctor or chiropractor on ways to prevent strain and knowing your limits can also help.

 Our Top Pick to Help Reduce Back Pain:

 What Amerisleep Does Right

-As an affordable memory foam mattress, the Amerisleep Revere delivers the right balance of pressure relief and substantial support with quality materials designed to provide lasting comfort.
-The Revere will always keep your spine in perfect alignment, especially when sleeping on your back or stomach.
+As an affordable memory foam mattress, the Amerisleep AS2 delivers the right balance of pressure relief and substantial support with quality materials designed to provide lasting comfort.
+The AS2 will always keep your spine in perfect alignment, especially when sleeping on your back or stomach.

 Amerisleep goes above and beyond with its Celliant-infused mattress covers which have been clinically proven to help people fall asleep faster and relieve aches and pains throughout the night.